overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 - The concrete implementations of the typeclass supplied by Services, essentially fill in the blanks for the templates.
 - These templates work as shared logic, and the services can use those concrete instances to consume all these templates.
 - Refer how both the services are able to seamlessly call the validation templates using the concrete instances without rewriting the rules and orchestration:
-  - WebMVC Ref - [This](https://github.com/overfullstack/ad-hoc-poly/blob/4a4b674ec88179d25202d21df670e2fd758c808a/kofu-mvc-validation/src/main/kotlin/mvc/Handlers.kt#L24-L55) is replaced with [This](https://github.com/overfullstack/ad-hoc-poly/blob/4a4b674ec88179d25202d21df670e2fd758c808a/kofu-mvc-validation/src/main/kotlin/mvc/HandlersX.kt#L18-L31)
+  - WebMVC Ref - [This](https://github.com/overfullstack/ad-hoc-poly/blob/f06b25a/kofu-mvc-validation/src/main/kotlin/mvc/Handlers.kt#L24-L55) is replaced with [This](https://github.com/overfullstack/ad-hoc-poly/blob/f06b25a/kofu-mvc-validation/src/main/kotlin/mvc/HandlersX.kt#L18-L31)
-  - WebFlux Ref - [This](https://github.com/overfullstack/ad-hoc-poly/blob/4a4b674ec88179d25202d21df670e2fd758c808a/kofu-reactive-validation/src/main/kotlin/reactive/Handlers.kt#L18-L63) is replaced with [This](https://github.com/overfullstack/ad-hoc-poly/blob/4a4b674ec88179d25202d21df670e2fd758c808a/kofu-reactive-validation/src/main/kotlin/reactive/HandlersX.kt#L19-L35).
+  - WebFlux Ref - [This](https://github.com/overfullstack/ad-hoc-poly/blob/f06b25a/kofu-reactive-validation/src/main/kotlin/reactive/Handlers.kt#L18-L63) is replaced with [This](https://github.com/overfullstack/ad-hoc-poly/blob/f06b25a/kofu-reactive-validation/src/main/kotlin/reactive/HandlersX.kt#L19-L35).

 ### Loose Coupling

 Sharing code among micro-services is seen as an anti-pattern as it causes tight-coupling and eager-abstractions.
 But, this is specific to *Parallel* services like Payments-Refunds, Reservations-Cancellations etc., which share a lot of domain logic and is not bound to change.
 Plus, this is sharing at granular level.
 As discussed above, these templates are **Extensions** of typeclass and services (consumers) are the ones, which breathe life into them.
 That means, any new service or service migration can pick and borrow and extend at granular level, all those well-tested small and large features for _free_ with minor efforts!
 Moreover, typeclasses are entirely extensible to support more operations, in turn, to extend and expand our template base.

-> ⚠️ A word of caution, this technique should **NOT** be misused on the name of DRY to tightly couple unrelated service just because they have some duplicate code.
+> ⚠️ A word of caution, this technique should **NOT** be misused on the name of DRY to abstract duplication everywhere.
+Always, give the duplicate code some time to settle and evolve. 👯‍♂️

 ## Outcomes and Conclusions